KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 ## Overview

-- Fixed headroom (shared): Always applies a small attenuation to keep day‑to‑day mixes below full‑scale.
+- Fixed headroom (shared, optional): When `SoundHeadroomEnabled = 1`, applies a small attenuation to keep day‑to‑day mixes below full‑scale.
 - SDL mix‑bus limiter: Catches rare peaks that still exceed headroom when many loud sounds overlap.
 - SDL crowd attenuation: Pre‑emptively lowers the SDL software mix when many non‑music channels are running hot, mirroring the DirectSound heuristic.
 - DirectSound dynamic anti‑clip: Pre‑attenuates the whole mix when many channels are simultaneously loud (since the OS/driver performs the final mix).

-## Main Knob (Shared)
+## Shared Headroom Controls

+- SoundHeadroomEnabled (int, 0/1; default 0)
+  - Master toggle for the shared fixed headroom stage.
+When 0, channel levels are untouched and only the limiter/dynamic stages remain.
 - SoundHeadroomDb (float, dB; default 12)
-  - Fixed safety margin applied before mixing (SDL) or before setting per‑channel volume (DirectSound).
+  - Fixed safety margin applied before mixing (SDL) or before setting per‑channel volume (DirectSound) whenever the toggle above is enabled.
   - Higher values = more headroom (safer, slightly quieter overall).
 Lower values = louder, less margin.
   - Recommended: 12 to match empirical safe point on DS; 6–12 is a reasonable range.
-  - SoundHeadroomDb just offsets every channel downward before mixing, so raising it buys you more margin and keeps the limiter idle.
+  - SoundHeadroomDb just offsets every channel downward before mixing, so raising it buys you more margin and keeps the limiter idle (as long as the toggle is enabled).
 Dropping headroom pushes the mix hotter; the limiter will engage more often and the soft‑clip curve will imprint itself on transients.
 That’s a subjective choice: if you like the punch the limiter adds, run with less headroom; if you want cleaner dynamics, keep the headroom high enough that Limiter bus gain stays near 1.0 except on true outliers.
-  - Hard clipping cannot occur on the SDL path because the limiter always pulls the bus gain down before samples exceed the threshold and the output stage applies a tanh soft clip before writing PCM.
+  - Hard clipping cannot occur on the SDL path because the limiter always pulls the bus gain down before samples exceed the threshold and the output stage applies a tanh soft clip before writing PCM (regardless of the headroom toggle).

 ## SDL Mix‑Bus Limiter (Extra Safety)